Read time: 10 minutes

 5. The Bulk email threshold & spam properties will allow you to set up the amount of Bulk email threshold.
 In addition, you can scroll down to adjust other spam and test mode properties.Bulk email threshold & spam properties

 6. The Actions page is where you will decide what happens with all the junk messages.
-The default settings send spam and bulk to the junk email folder; also, it will send high confidence spam, phishing, and high confidence phishing go to the quarantine mailbox.
-The retention spam is for 15 days.
+The default settings send spam and bulk to the junk email folder; also, it will send high confidence spam, phishing, and high confidence phishing emails to the quarantine mailbox.
+The retention period for spam is 15 days.
 All these default settings can be adjusted as per your requirements.actions

 7. In the Allow and Block list, you will be able to specify all the allowed and blocked senders and domains by just clicking on the given options.
 Click on Next to proceed.Allow and Block list

-8. The Review page is the summary of all the settings to which you have applied.
+8. The Review page is the summary of all the settings you have applied.
 You can choose to either Edit or Create them.Review

 9. After all the steps have been completed properly, a confirmation message will appear.
 Click on Done to conclude.Click on Done